Wichita road crews work to clear streets

 A calcium additive that melts the ice is what is used to treat the roads and what officials said will be used overnight to avoid refreezing.

-“There’s always a danger that as we get overnight and temperatures remain below freezing, that any of the slush or liquid that’s still on the roadways, that could refreeze and provide some challenges for drivers,” said Ben Nelson with Wichita Public Works.
+“There’s always a danger that as we get overnight and temperatures remain below freezing, that any of the slush or liquid that’s still on the roadways, that could refreeze and provide some challenges for drivers,” said Ben Nelson, Wichita Public Works & Utilities.

 LATEST STORIES: